 THE UNIVERSITY OF TEXAS AT DALLAS

-HIST 7306: Women and the Holocaust
+HIST 7306: Advanced Topics in Women Gender and Sexuality: Women and the Holocaust

 This course aims to explore topics related to women’s experience during the Holocaust.
 Through the study of a variety of primary sources, online archives, literary texts, and artistic representations, students will gain a multifaceted view of this topic, which merges the field of Holocaust Studies and Gender Studies.
 This course will analyze women’s lives in the ghettos and in concentration camps, including specific experiences of abuse as well as resistance.